Steve Chong: Media

-In 2011, Chong appeared on the top-rating Australian breakfast show, Sunrise.
+In 2011, Chong appeared on Sunrise.
 When asked about what drove his passion to pursue youth ministry he said: "It's something I'm so passionate about, I feel like, young people particular these days, they're craving relationships, I mean you just see it.
 They're hunched over on their computers all night on Facebook.
 Why?
 Because they're craving relationships."In 2019, Steve Chong appeared on the SBS (Australian TV channel) show 'Christians Like Us'.
 The show was billed as “10 Australian Christians with vastly different beliefs live under one roof for a week to confront the controversial topics of their faith.
 They will grapple with what makes a good Christian, and the role religion plays in modern life.”
 When later describing the experience Chong said, "“Some of the conversations were really intense.
 And I think that’s to be expected: some of these issues are so personal for people, and go to the heart of people’s backgrounds and hurts they’ve experienced.”

 Personal life

-Steve is married to Naomi Chong and together they have four children, two boys (Reuben, Jacob) and two girls (Caitlin, Alyssa).
+Chong is married to Naomi and together they have four children, two boys (Reuben and Jacob) and two girls (Caitlin and Alyssa).